oconnor663/bao/README.md

 > isn't stable.
 There might be more changes before 1.0.

 Bao (rhymes with bough 🌳) is a general-purpose cryptographic tree hash.
-Here's the [full specification](docs/spec.md) and a [recorded talk about it](https://youtu.be/Dya9c2DXMqQ).
-Unlike a serial hash function, a tree hash allows the implementation to work on different parts of the input in parallel.
+Here's the [full specification](docs/spec.md) and a [talk about the design](https://youtu.be/Dya9c2DXMqQ).
+Unlike a serial hash function, a tree hash allows the implementation to split up the input and work in parallel.
 On modern hardware with multiple cores and SIMD instructions, that makes a dramatic difference in performance:

 ![snazzy gif](docs/bao_hash.gif)